Bosnian Wand Airlines

-Bosnian Wand Airlines was an airline based at Sarajevo International Airport in Bosnia and Herzegovina, that offered scheduled flights to European and Middle Eastern destinations.
-It was forced to suspend operations after only three weeks of service.
+Bosnian Wand Airlines was an airline based at Sarajevo International Airport in Bosnia and Herzegovina, that operated scheduled flights to European and Middle Eastern destinations.
+It was forced to suspend operations after only a few weeks of operations.

 History

-Bosnian Wand Airlines was founded on 24 June 2014 in Gornje Dubrave – Živinice with the plan to connect Bosnia and Herzegovina with important destinations in the world and to establish a functional air network in competition with B&H Airlines.
-In the meantime, preregistration of the company had been done the headquarter had been located to Sarajevo.
+Bosnian Wand Airlines was founded on 24 June 2014 in Gornje Dubrave-Živinice with the aim to connect Bosnia and Herzegovina with important destinations in the world and to establish a functional air network in competition with B&H Airlines.
+In the meantime, preregistration of the company had been done and the headquarters had been located in Sarajevo.

-Bosnian Wand Airlines planned to obtain its own air operator's certificate, until then all flights were to be operated by Hermes Airlines.
+Bosnian Wand Airlines planned to obtain its own air operator's certificate while all flights were to be operated by Hermes Airlines.
 The first flight was conducted on 25 January 2015 from Sarajevo to Athens.

-On 10 February 2015, the airline was ordered by the Bosnian authorities to already suspend operations again as Bosnian Wand Airlines did not hold the necessary air operator's certificate and failed to explain their affiliation with Hermes Airlines.
-As of 25 April 2015, the airline did not resume operations.
+On 10 February 2015, the airline was ordered by the Bosnian authorities to suspend operations as it did not hold the necessary certificate and had failed to explain the affiliation with Hermes Airlines.
+As of 25 April 2015, the airline had not resumed operations.